Abhishek-Jilowa/Logic-Synthesis-Meets-Machine-Learning-Trading-Exactness-for-Generalization/README.md

 Learn an unknown Boolean function 𝑓 ∶ {0,1}^𝑛 → {0, 1} from a training dataset consisting of input-output pairs.
 The learned function should be in the form of And-Inverter Graph (AIG) with strict hardware cost (≤ 5000 gates), and will be evaluated by its prediction accuracy in hidden testing dataset.

 Benchmarks:
-Each benchmark is provided in PLA format and contains 6400 minterms(large data) in training, validation and testing set respectively.
+Each benchmark is provided in PLA format and contains minterms in training, validation and testing set.

 #Steps:
 To run the code follow the steps below :